MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-5-WorkingWithQubits.md

             let ancilla = qubits[0];
             H(ancilla);
             repeat {
-                // we expect target and ancilla qubit to be in |+⟩ state AssertProb( [PauliX], [target], Zero, 1.0, "target qubit should be in |+⟩ state", 1e-10 );
+                // We expect target and ancilla qubit to be in |+⟩ state.
+                AssertProb(
+                    [PauliX], [target], Zero, 1.0,
+                    "target qubit should be in the |+⟩ state", 1e-10 );
+                AssertProb(
-                AssertProb( [PauliX], [ancilla], Zero, 1.0,"ancilla qubit should be in |+⟩ state", 1e-10 );
+                    [PauliX], [ancilla], Zero, 1.0,
+                    "ancilla qubit should be in the |+⟩ state", 1e-10 );

                 (Adjoint T)(ancilla);
                 CNOT(target,ancilla);
                 T(ancilla);

-                // Probability of measuring |+⟩ state on ancilla is 3/4 AssertProb(
+                // The probability of measuring |+⟩ state on ancilla is 3/4.
+                AssertProb(
                     [PauliX], [ancilla], Zero, ToDouble(3) / ToDouble(4),
-                    "Error: the probability to measure |+⟩ in the first ancilla must be 3/4", 1e-10);
+                    "Error: the probability to measure |+⟩ in the first ancilla must be 3/4",
+                    1e-10);

-                // if measurement outcome zero we prepared required state let outcome = Measure([PauliX], [ancilla]);
+                // If we get measurement outcome Zero, we prepare the required state let outcome = Measure([PauliX], [ancilla]);
             }
             until( outcome == Zero )